dictcp/uplex-varnish-k8s-ingress/docs/README.md

         different namespaces
       * merging various Ingress definitions into a comprehensive set or routing rules implemented by a Varnish Service
+      * running more than one controller in a cluster, if necessary (in most cases, one controller Pod in a cluster will suffice)

 * [Logging, Events and the Varnish Service monitor](monitor.md)